 If a pandemic, epidemic or outbreak of an infectious disease occurs in Switzerland, the United States or worldwide, our business may be adversely affected.
 COVID-19 has spread to most countries and throughout Switzerland and the United States.
 Numerous jurisdictions have imposed, and others in the future may impose, "shelter-in-place" orders, quarantines, executive orders and similar government orders and restrictions for their residents to control the spread of COVID-19.
 Such orders or restrictions have resulted in reduced operations at our headquarters, work stoppages, slowdowns and delays, travel restrictions and cancellation of events.
-Other disruptions or potential disruptions include the inability of our suppliers and manufacturers to manufacture and deliver components and products on a timely basis; disruptions in our research and development schedules; disruptions in our ability to provide customer support; delays in actions of regulatory bodies; diversion of or limitations on employee resources that would otherwise be focused on the operations of our business; business adjustments or disruptions of medical institutions and clinical investigators with whom we conduct business; and additional government requirements or other incremental mitigation efforts that may further impact the supply, manufacture and delivery of our products.
-In addition, the COVID-19 pandemic may result in restricted access to reference and specialty laboratories, prioritization of COVID-19-related testing at the expense of non-COVID-19 analysis and potential supply bottlenecks, in particular with respect to consumables, reagents and other materials which are essential to delivering our products to our customers due to the increased demand for such products because of the COVID-19 vaccination distribution, COVID-19 testing and COVID-19 antibody development.
+Other disruptions or potential disruptions include the inability of our suppliers and manufacturers to manufacture and deliver components and products on a timely basis; disruptions in our research and development schedules; disruptions in our ability to provide customer support; delays in actions of regulatory bodies; disruptions of medical institutions and clinical investigators with whom we conduct business; and additional government requirements or other incremental mitigation efforts that may further impact the supply, manufacture and delivery of our products.
+In addition, the COVID-19 pandemic may result in restricted access to reference and specialty laboratories, prioritization of COVID-19-related testing at the expense of non-COVID-19 analysis and potential supply bottlenecks, in particular with respect to consumables, reagents and other products shared between NGS and COVID-19 testing or COVID-19 vaccination.
+For example, we may face a shortage of dry ice and other materials which are essential to delivering our products to our customers due to the increased demand for such products because of the COVID-19 vaccination distribution, COVID-19 testing and COVID-19 antibody development.